dikshith-shetty/scratch-game/docs/01_requirements_analysis.md

 so I have assumed the answers using my best of my knowledge and interpretation of the problem.
 Development is made based on these answers.
 [please look this link for detailed question discussion and derided assumptions](questions_and_answers.md)

-1. Should we support only square matrices? → No, support non-square `(n × m)` matrices with `n >= 1` and `m >= 2`.
+1. Should we support only square matrices? → No, support non-square `(n × m)` matrices with `n >= 1` and `m >= 3`.
 1. Is the config file guaranteed to be valid? → Yes, all required configs will be present without fail.
 1. Can the standard symbol be absent → No, at least 1 will be defined.
 1. Can the bonus symbol be absent? → No, at least 1 will be defined.
 1. Are more win rules expected in the future? → Yes, the system should support it.
-1. How many bonus symbols should be injected? → Exactly one, if defined.
+1. How many bonus symbols should be injected? → Exactly one.
-1. Is betting amount a float? → Yes, we use BigDecimal.
+1. Is betting amount a float? → Yes, we use `double`.
 1. Do symbols place by weightage in the matrix → No, symbol weights are not mentioned in the config with respect to full matrix, so no weights are considered.
+1. What to do if Symbol cell probability and/or default cell probability and/or Bonus symbol probability is not defined in config?  → Symbol is selected randomly.

 ---
 ## ✅ Functional Requirements